MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 ];
 ```

-## Request options
+## Verify TLS Certificate of the endpoint
-You can set your desired options (such as proxy, endpoint authentication, etc.) to be applied to HTTP requests.
+You can also set your endpoint's tls certificate to be verified when you send a request to it.
+For this you can set `TELEGRAM_VERIFY_ENDPOINT` in your `.env`.
+It is recommended that the `TELEGRAM_VERIFY_ENDPOINT` value is always `true`.

 The `telegram.php` configuration file:
 ```php